keeks-mtl/go-tennis/README.md

     - Delivery
     - Grand Total
 - The checkout page also has a form that the user has to submit in order to complete checkout.
-- If the user has saved their information before the form will be prepopulated (excluding the credit card information)
+- If the user has saved their information before, the form will be prepopulated (excluding the credit card information).
 - The checkout form has the following fields:
     - Full name (required)
     - Email (required)